boBylliB/LastLifeRework/README.md

 If the session ends and a boogeyman has not yet gotten a kill, then that boogeyman is immediately dropped down to 1 life.

 The two main features that distinguish this datapack from the original concept by Grian (other than slight changes in functionality) are the target and the health boost system.

+#### DISCLAIMER
+While this version has all of the features that I wanted to build before converting to a plugin, it still has some issues when running a long-term, large player count game.
+Feel free to run this, I don't need anything (but credit in the description or a shoutout could be nice) just keep in mind as the game goes on you may encounter some bugs that I have yet to fix.

 ## Core Gameplay Features:
 #### Limited Lives